Meeting and surpassing all audience expectations every day.

 It's the exact opposite of what the media have been saying.

-So anyway, this guy is, yeah, when I was learning about football, and my dad was teaching me the media wasn't filled with all this stuff about how football causes a lifetime of confusion, depression, aggression, dementia, and memory loss.
+So, anyway, this guy is, yeah, when I was learning about football and my dad was teaching me the media wasn't filled with all this stuff about how football causes a lifetime of confusion, depression, aggression, dementia, and memory loss.

-Former players didn't attach suicide notes to the one found in 2011, the apartment of former Bears Safety Dave Doerson, which read, Please see that my brain is given to the NFL's brain bank.
+Former players didn't attach suicide notes to the one found in 2011, the apartment of former Bears Safety Dave Dewerson, which read, Please see that my brain is given to the NFL's brain bank.

-So my father can't be blamed for fostering in Me an emotional attachment to football that overrides the moral analysis that I would apply to some other activity that physically and mentally disfigures its participants.
+So, my father can't be blamed for fostering in me an emotional attachment to football that overrides the moral analysis that I would apply to some other activity that physically and mentally disfigures its participants.

 I warned everybody that this stuff was going to happen.